DuncanWalter/B10RL8W/README.md

 # B10RL8W

-Central impl repository for our RL project
+Central impl repository for our RL project.
+Our project teaches a computer to play Hearts using reinforcement learning and a fair bit of trickery.

 # TODO